Sammy275/chatty_auth/README.md

 # Chatty App

-This is a basic flask website.
-I have developed basic user authentication system.
+This is a basic flask website in which I have developed basic user authentication system.

 ## Technologies Used